AdGT: Decentralized Gradient Tracking with Tuning-free Per-Agent Stepsize: Abstract

 \section{Abstract}

 In decentralized optimization, the choice of stepsize plays a critical role in algorithm performance.
 A common approach is to use a shared stepsize across all agents to ensure convergence.
 However, selecting an optimal stepsize often requires careful tuning, which can be time-consuming and may lead to slow convergence, especially when there is significant variation in the smoothness ($L$-smoothness) of local objective functions across agents.
 Individually tuning stepsizes per agent is also impractical, particularly in large-scale networks.
 To address these limitations, we propose AdGT, an adaptive gradient tracking method that enables each agent to adjust its stepsize based on the smoothness of its local objective.
-We prove that AdGT generates a sequence of iterates that converges to the optimal consensus solution.
+We prove that AdGT achieves linear convergence to the global optimal solution.
 Through numerical experiments, we compare AdGT with fixed-stepsize gradient tracking methods and demonstrate its superior performance.
 Additionally, we compare AdGT with adaptive gradient descent (AdGD) in a centralized setting and observe that fully adaptive stepsizes offer greater benefits in decentralized networks than in centralized ones.